 Why should I monitor gas concentration in my warehouse?

 When goods arrive at your facility in shipping containers, you have to be aware that there can be more in that container than just your goods.
 There could be gases in container that could be harmful to the people opening and unloading them for various reasons.
 To protect the safety of your employees and to make sure they can enter the closed space without the risk of high gas concentrations.

 What could be the consequence of evaporation in my warehouse?

 The main consequence could be that the air in the warehouse or container is toxic due to rising concentrations of gases.
 This can have important and negative consequences on the health of your employees.
-A Effective warehouse safety programm allows to mitigate these factors.
+An effective warehouse safety programm allows to mitigate these factors.